The Queen visits young terror attack victims at Royal Manchester Children's Hospital and thanks heroic medics who treated them

 Fourteen youngsters were taken to Royal Manchester Children's Hospital, where five remain in critical care.

-Queen looked solemn as she arrived at the hospital today but brought a
+The Queen looked solemn as she arrived at the hospital today but brought a feeling of optimism and defiance to the occasion in a vibrant orange hat and blue coat.

 Prime Minister Theresa May visited the hospital on Tuesday afternoon.